Child and Youth Care Worker (Nights)

 Main Duties

-- Assessment Phase of the Child or Young Person
+• Assessment Phase of the child or young person

-- Reading relevant reports and records
+• Reading relevant reports and records

-- Identifying any particular medical, social, religious or dietary requirements
+• Identifying any particular medical, social, religious or dietary requirements

 Worker Profile

-- Experience of working with young people or providing care/support to vulnerable people is essential.
+• Experience of working with young people or providing care/support to vulnerable people is essential

-- Experience of working within residential childcare is desirable.
+• Experience within residential childcare is desirable

 Safe Crisis Training (SCM)